marchion/marchionniLab/HDACIs.md

-{% include section.html background="images/longDNA.png" dark=false %}
+{% include section.html background="images/longDNA.jpg" dark=false %}
 ***
-## DIFFERENTIAL GENE EXPRESSION ANALYSIS
+## Differential gene expression analysis

 Nore that columns in the HTML files can be sorted by clicking the column header.